eclipse-zenoh/zenoh-python/examples/README.md

 ### z_pull

-   Registers a pull subscriber with a selector.
+   Creates a pull subscriber with a selector.
-   The pull subscriber will receive each put made on any path matching the selector, and will pull on demand and print the received path/value.
+   The pull subscriber will receive each put made on any key expression matching the subscriber's key expression and will pull on demand and print the received key/value.

    Typical usage:
    ```bash